 The Bondi to Coogee Walk is a popular option for a coastal walk, however, there are many other options.
-I recently rediscovered the Sydney headlands, South Head, Middle Head and North Head.
+I recently rediscovered the Sydney headlands, South Head, Middle Head, North Head, and even West Head all the way up north.
 Which one will take your fancy?

 Lay on The Beach

 A visit to Australia wouldn’t be complete without a day at the beach.
-The beach is a such a quintessential part of the Sydney lifestyle and there are a plethora of beaches to choose from.
+The beach is a such a quintessential part of the Sydney lifestyle and there are so many to choose from.
 From iconic Bondi to family-orientated Balmoral and surfing Maroubra, there is a wide selection and always one near you.
 The beaches in Sydney are accessible by bus, train or even ferry.